 The well-baby checkup schedule: Here’s when you need to bring your baby in for a wellness visit

-Your baby will have their very first health check within 24 hours of birth – usually at the hospital.
-The doctor will do a head-to-toe check for baby’s general health, basic newborn reflexes and give guidance if there are any weight or feeding issues.
+Your newborn baby will have their very first health check within 24 hours of birth – usually at the hospital.
+The doctor will do a head-to-toe check of baby’s general health and basic newborn reflexes, and give guidance if there are any weight or feeding issues.
 Babies also have their first hearing test and an assessment of their oxygen levels.

 Your baby will be checked for jaundice (a common newborn condition caused by extra bilirubin in the blood) and have a complete metabolic screening, which checks for certain health conditions.
 Doctors also recommend that newborns receive a couple important treatments before they leave the hospital, including: